Fracking in the United Kingdom: Opposition to and support for fracking

 In 2019, a government survey showed that public opposition to fracking had risen to its highest level so far, and support dropped to a record low.
-Those opposed to fracking constituted 40 percent of participants, up from 35 percent in December 2018, and up from 21 percent in 2013.
-Opposition to fracking was highest in north-west England (50 percent), Wales (49 percent) and Scotland (49 percent).
-It was lowest in London (30 percent), east England (31 percent) and the west midlands (32 percent).
-Support for fracking fell to 12 percent of participants, down slightly on 13 percent in the previous survey.
+Those opposed to fracking constituted 40 per cent of participants, up from 35 per cent in December 2018, and up from 21 per cent in 2013.
+Opposition to fracking was highest in north-west England (50 per cent), Wales (49 per cent) and Scotland (49 per cent).
+It was lowest in London (30 per cent), east England (31 per cent) and the west midlands (32 per cent).
+Support for fracking fell to 12 per cent of participants, down slightly on 13 per cent in the previous survey.
 This was the lowest level recorded by the survey so far, and 17 percentage points below the peak in March 2014.
-Strong support for fracking remained unchanged at two percent.
+Strong support for fracking remained unchanged at two per cent.

+In 2024 Europa Oil & Gas applied to drill and carry out a 'small-scale' fracking job, also referred to as a 'proppant squeeze', at Burniston, North Yorkshire.
+The ongoing controversy about whether or not this constitutes fracking illustrates that the old, volume-based, definition of fracking, still used by the government, is inadequate for the task [see the section above on 'Definitions of fracking in the UK context'].

 Advertising Standards Authority complaints

 Anti-fracking and pro-fracking campaigners have submitted a series of complaints about advertisements, brochures and leaflets to the Advertising Standards Agency.